software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 If we run the `./mvnw test` command in Git Bash, our tests are executed and JaCoCo will generate a _code coverage report_.
 Once the command has finished successfully, the code coverage report can be found as an `index.html` file in the `target/site/jacoco` folder.
 Open the `index.html` file in a web browser.

-For the authentication-example project, the report looks like this:
+For the authentication example project, the report looks like this:

 ![JaCoCo](/assets/jacoco-overall.png)